 First of all, you should ask a potential company the following questions:

-(I have to admit I myself did not ask all these questions, but if I would receive a list like that myself beforehand, that would definitely be really helpful!
-I believe it will help you immensely to see which Tanzanian safari is perfect for you)
+(I have to admit, I, myself, did not ask all these questions, but if I had received a list like this beforehand, it would definitely have been really helpful!
+I believe it will help you immensely to figure out which Tanzanian safari is perfect for you)

 - How many people will be in the car? (if you are going as part of a group)

 - What kind of car do they have?

 (You need a 4×4 vehicle with a convertible roof) We had a 7 seat Land Rover (the most popular car for safari) for just 2 of us.
 Will everyone have a window seat?
 What other perks does the car have?
 AC would be a huge plus, an opportunity to charge your phone maybe, too.
 Our car had all of that plus a fridge (though the plugs did not appear to be working upon further investigation, but we did not really need it).
 How old is the car?
 Does it have a spare tire in case of emergency?

 - Does the company provide binoculars or do you need to bring your own?

 - Is the car equipped with radio communication?
 This is VERY important to communicate with other drivers to follow the animals